 Granted, there are a myriad of Thai restaurants to choose from, but Gapao Shokudo is an upbeat option, quaint in its tucked-away side-street, just off Aoyama Dori, equidistant (six minutes) from both Omotesando station and Shibuya station.

-- 296 m from Shibuya Station
+- 0.6 km from Shibuya Station

-- 0.8 km from Shinsen Station
+- 0.7 km from Omotesandō Station